HansFeddersen/Final_project/README.md

 ## Selected Topic

-***Direct Bank Marketing***
+***Direct Bank Marketing Campaigns***

 ## Reason for Selecting Topic

-* Machine learning models can help improve direct marketing campaigns from the bank to target potential future customers
+* Machine learning models can help improve direct marketing campaigns from a bank to target potential future customers
-* This information can be used by other banks or businesses to determine the efficency of direct marketing campaigns.
+* This information can be used by other banks or businesses to determine the efficency of diferrent direct marketing campaigns.

 ## Description of the Data Source